ertelek/gitcrumbs/README.md

 gitcrumbs init
   Initialise .git/gitcrumbs/ (SQLite DB + config).

-gitcrumbs track [--scan-interval N] [--snapshot-after M] Continuous tracker: snapshot only when the state changes and stays changed for M seconds.
+gitcrumbs track [--snapshot-after N]
+  Continuous tracker: snapshot only when a file(s) change and stay changed for N seconds.

 gitcrumbs timeline
   Show all snapshots with timestamps, branch, and a short summary.